Internet in the Philippines: Internet censorship

 In 2017, a large number of pornographic websites, including Pornhub, Xhamster, and RedTube, were blocked under suspicion of hosting child pornography.

 In September 2020, the Movie and Television Review and Classification Board (MTRCB) proposed to regulate content distributed through online streaming services including Netflix believing that these content falls under their mandate to regulate and classify "all forms" of motion pictures.
 The plans raised concerns over censorship and were eventually abandoned by the MTRCB.

 In 2021, the Philippine Army launched cyberattacks to block access to alternative news websites Bulatlat and AlterMidya.
 Mass media advocates from the Freedom for Media Freedom for All coalition condemned the cyberattacks, which it described as assaults on press freedom and free expression.

 In June 2022, the National Telecommunications Commission issued an order for internet service providers to block access to 26 websites that were allegedly "affiliated to and are supporting" the Communist Party of the Philippines, New People's Army, and the National Democratic Front, including Bulatlat.
 A Quezon City court issued an injunction in August 2022 ordering the NTC to unblock Bulatlat's website, citing the news website's rights to be protected by the constitutional provision on freedom of speech and of the press.

+In November 2025, a Quezon City court ordered the unblocking of the websites it had censored, saying that the NTC blocking is content-based prior restraint that "violates the constitutional guarantees of free speech and expression".
+The court said that the Philippine Anti-Terror Act is not a legal basis for the NTC order to block the websites.